COUNCILS & COMMITTEES

 As a member of the Events Committee, you will have an opportunity to shape how the events are created and managed.
 This committee has representatives from each of the four councils listed above, so you can network within the meetings with a wide-range of individuals.
 The staff contact is Karla Valeri.

 As Redevelopment Agencies have gone away, housing affordability products will take a more visible place within projects.
 This committee will help drive and influence this discussion with different municipalities throughout San Diego County.
-A BIA San Diego member can be invited to this committee by the BIA San Diego’s Sr. Policy Advisor.
-The staff contact is Matt Adams.
+A BIA San Diego member can be invited to this committee by the BIA San Diego’s Sr. Public Policy Advisor.
+The staff contact is Mike McSweeney.

 NORTH COUNTY LEGISLATIVE

 All aspects of the building industry in North San Diego County, including City Councils, planning commissions, water districts, etc. that need influence or experts on particular issues.
 This is an open committee that can be attended by anyone who has expertise or business within the North County region.
+This committee provides a monthly guest speaker with input on the topic and face time with policymakers and allows you the ability to create positive relationships.
 The staff contact is Michael McSweeney.

 SOUTH COUNTY LEGISLATIVE

 All aspects of the building industry in South San Diego County, including City Councils, planning commissions, water districts, etc. that need influence or experts on particular issues.
-This is an open committee that can be attended by anyone who has expertise or business within the North County region.
-The staff contact is Matt Adams.
+This is an open committee that can be attended by anyone who has expertise or business within the South County region.
+The staff contact is Angeli Calinog.

 Based on the direction of the Public Policy Council, this committee addresses issues that pertain to all aspects of the building industry for the City of San Diego and the unincorporated areas of the County of San Diego.
 This is an open committee.
-The staff contact is Matt Adams.
+The staff contact is Angeli Calinog.